- Danebank Distance Learning Portal spells out the details of our distance-learning plan and lists Frequently Asked Questions.

 - Co-curricular activities, such as clubs and music ensembles

 - Sport with limited numbers and, at this stage, no parents/visitors allowed on site.
-Click here for NSW Health advice in this regard.

 - Excursions, incursions and programs such as Duke of Edinburgh

-- The number of and reasons for allowing visitors on campus
+- The number of, and reasons for allowing visitors on campus

-A risk assessment will be completed for all school activities and be reviewed prior to the resumption of that activity.
 External service providers will be required to have their COVID-19 safety plans presented to and approved by the School before they can start operating on campus again.